 Depending on the type of matter you are alleged to have forged, you could face a misdemeanor or even class C Felony.

 Criminal possession of a forged instrument is a related offense that only requires your possession of something that is forged with the knowledge that it is forged.
 A person is more likely to be charged with criminal possession of a forged instrument rather than forgery because it is easier to prove mere possession of the instrument versus commission of the act of forgery.

 Regardless, the consequences of either charge could possibly be years in jail.
-If you are charged with either crime you need to know your rights and the possible punishments you could face.
+If you are charged with either crime, you need to know your rights and the possible punishments you could face.
 There may be defenses available to you of which you are unaware.
-Call a Carroll County, Owen County, Grant County, Gallatin County, Boone County, Campbell County, or Kenton County Criminal Attorney at the offices of Hoffman Walker & Smith to discuss the best path towards confrontation of the allegations against you.
-We are experienced in handling forgery related charges and can help you obtain the best resolution possible.
-Call us to discuss your options.
+Call a Carroll County, Owen County, Grant County, Gallatin County, Boone County, Campbell County, or Kenton County criminal attorney at the offices of Hoffman Walker & Smith to discuss the best path toward confrontation of the allegations against you.
+We are experienced in handling forgery-related charges and can help you obtain the best resolution possible.
+Call us at 859-371-2227 to discuss your options.

 You can call our after hours criminal hotline at 859-444-1112.